joaocarvalhoneves/data.matrix-aesthetics/README.md

 # data.matrix-aesthetics
 This repository contains the computational material used for a visual essay series inspired by the sonic universe.
-While embracing static mediums, it assembles a collection of artworks of distinct interpretations of data-matrix, a composition from the audiovisual artist Ryoji Ikeda. <br>
+While embracing static mediums, it assembles a collection of artworks of distinct interpretations of data-matrix, a composition from the audiovisual artist Ryoji Ikeda.

+<p></p>

 <p align="center">